 Find the Right PTA Program for You

-Programs should also be accredited by CAPTE, which can assure quality in your Physical Therapist Assistant education.
+Choose a program accredited by CAPTE to ensure the quality of your Physical Therapist Assistant education.
 Below are two important factors you should consider when searching for PTA programs:

 - Cost and financial aid opportunities.
-Most students need loans to graduate, so be sure that you are both financially aware and prepared.
-Each program may offer a different cost and student experience.
+Most students need loans to graduate, so be sure you are both financially aware and prepared.
+Each program has a different cost and student experience.

 - Demographics and location.
-This may sound obvious, but you will invest a lot into your future career through a PTA education.
-It’s important that you pick a program where you feel at home.
+You will invest a lot into your future career through a PTA education.
+Pick a program where you feel at home.

-Each Physical Therapist Assistant program will have their own requirements.
-Be sure to check the school’s website or speak with an admissions representative.
+Each Physical Therapist Assistant program will have specific requirements.
+Check the school’s website or speak with an admissions representative.

-Most PTA program can typically be completed in about two years (or five semesters).
-Most programs will start with general-education courses, followed by physical therapy courses as well as clinical education.
-Some of the subjects that are often covered include anatomy, physiology, biomechanics, neuroscience, and pathology.
-Depending on the program, the curriculum may be 75% classroom orientated, while the remaining 25% is dedicated to clinical rotations.
+Most PTA programs typically take about two years (or five semesters) to complete.
+Most programs will start with general-education courses, physical therapy courses, and clinical education.
+Some subjects that are often covered include anatomy, physiology, biomechanics, neuroscience, and pathology.
+Depending on the program, the curriculum may be 75% classroom-based and 25% dedicated to clinical rotations.

-If you lead a busy life and cannot enroll in full-time classes, many programs offer night classes, online classes, or a hybrid-online format.
-Start by contacting the school’s admissions team and be sure to ask all your questions.
-Then, they will lead you through the enrollment process.
+Many programs offer night classes, online classes, or a hybrid-online format if you cannot enroll in full-time courses.
+Start by contacting the school’s admissions team and ask your questions about their enrollment process.

 What are the PTA School Prerequisites?

-While some places might have stricter PTA school requirements, there are also those that don’t; pick the program that is right for you and that suits your situation.
-To give you a better idea, here are some general PTA program requirements that you may come across:
+Pick the program that is right for you and that suits your situation.
+To give you a better idea, here are some general PTA program requirements:

 - Career planning session and admissions interview

-- Submit proof of high school education or equivalent
+- Proof of high school education or equivalent

 - Entrance assessment test